Enroll

 Transportation Guidelines

 Transportation is provided to students only within their zone of residence.
+Massachusetts law requires districts to provide transportation for kindergarten students who live two miles or more from their assigned school.
+In Brockton, we exceed this requirement and provide transportation for students who live 1.5 miles or more from their assigned school within their zone.
 Elementary school students are eligible for transportation if they live more than 1.5 miles from their school and the school is in their zone.
 Middle school students are eligible for transportation if they live more than 2.0 miles from their school and the school is in their zone.
 Students assigned to a special program at a school outside of their zone of residence will be transported if they live beyond 1.5 miles for elementary students or 2.0 miles for middle school students.

 What special programs exist for students in Brockton?